About Me

 • Worked in the Artificial General Intelligence team.

-• Developed a C++ script that interacts with Alexa’s internals, feeding packets of variable sizes and recording latencies.
+• Engineered C++ automation tooling to interface with internals, feeding packets of variable sizes to measure latency.

 Georgia Tech School of Electrical and Computer Engineering | Atlanta, GA